 Factors and Interventions With Adequate Evidence of Little or No Association

-There are very few randomized trials in humans comparing cancer incidence for different diets.
+Very few randomized trials in humans compare cancer incidence for different diets.
 Most studies are observational—including post hoc analyses of randomized trials—and are subject to biases that may be so large as to render the observation difficult to interpret.
-In particular, p -values and CIs do not have the same interpretation as when calculated for the primary endpoint in a randomized trial.
+In particular, P values and CIs do not have the same interpretation as when calculated for the primary endpoint in a randomized trial.

 A summary of ecological studies published before 1975 showed a positive correlation between international age-adjusted breast cancer mortality rates and the estimated per capita consumption of dietary fat.
 Results of case-control studies have been mixed.
 Twenty years later, a pooled analysis of results from seven cohort studies found no association between total dietary fat intake and breast cancer risk.

 A randomized, controlled, dietary modification study was undertaken among 48,835 postmenopausal women aged 50 to 79 years who were also enrolled in the WHI.
 The intervention promoted a goal of reducing total fat intake by 20% by increasing vegetable, fruit, and grain consumption.
 The intervention group reduced fat intake by approximately 10% for more than 8.1 years of follow-up, resulting in lower estradiol and gamma-tocopherol levels, but no persistent weight loss.
 The incidence of invasive breast cancer was numerically, but not statistically lower in the intervention group, with an HR of 0.91 (95% CI, 0.83–1.01).
 There was no difference in all-cause mortality, overall mortality, or the incidence of cardiovascular events.

 With regard to fruit and vegetable intake, a pooled analysis of eight cohort studies including more than 350,000 women with 7,377 incident breast cancers showed little or no association for various assumed statistical models.